Simple and Fast Multimedia Library

 SFML handles creating and input to windows, and creating and managing OpenGL contexts.
-It also provides a graphics module for simple hardware acceleration of 2D computer graphics which includes text rendering using FreeType, an audio module that uses OpenAL and a networking module for basic Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) communication.
+It also provides a graphics module for simple hardware acceleration of 2D computer graphics which includes text rendering using FreeType, an audio module that uses OpenAL, replaced by miniaudio as of v3.0.0, and a networking module for basic Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) communication.

 SFML is free and open-source software provided under the terms of the zlib/png license.
 It is available on Linux, macOS, Windows and FreeBSD.
-The first version v1.0 was released on 9 August 2007, the latest version v2.5.1 was released on 15 Oct 2018.
+The first version v1.0 was released on 9 August 2007, and the latest version, v3.0.0, was released on 21 December 2024.